Currently, the Bi-Alliance holds one monthly discussion group the Melbourne Bi Chat.

 If you have any questions, or perhaps a little nervous about attending for the first time, please feel free to contact a facilitator.

 When: Every fourth Tuesday of the month, starting at 7:30 pm.
-Although we officially start at 7:30, we recommend turning up around 7:15 to get a drink and settle in, or 7:00 if you want to order dinner first.
+Although we officially start at 7:30, we recommend turning up around 7:15 to get a drink and settle in.

 |ph.||0407 823 025|